Studying in a foreign country is undeniably an exhilarating opportunity that…

-Traveling abroad: 4 key stages, illustrated with GIF!
+Traveling abroad: 4 key stages

 There are typically four stages you go through when moving abroad.
 Of course, everyone’s experience is different and you won’t necessarily encounter these stages with the same intensity and for the same duration as we describe them here.
 However, this article offers all future travelers a heads up on what to expect.